costajob/ruby-app-servers/README.md

 ```

 ### Unicorn
-[Unicorn](http://unicorn.bogomips.org/) is an application server that takes advantage of the Ruby processing programming to elegantly delegate most of the load balancing to the underlaying operating system.
+[Unicorn](http://unicorn.bogomips.org/) is an application server using the pre-forking processes model to elegantly delegate most of the load balancing to the underlaying operating system.
+It has been proved to be a reliable deployment option for large Rails application (e.g. Github).

 #### Bootstrap:
 ```